akash-network/awesome-akash/akash-trainer/README.md

 **An openclaw-powered agent that let you train any ML/AI model on Akash GPUs with just a message.
 The agent would automate the whole training process.
 No setup.
 Just deploy.**

-Point it at a GitHub repo → it clones, installs, trains on a GPU, and pushes results back to your repo automatically.
+Point it at a GitHub repo → it clones, installs, trains on a GPU, and pushes results back to your repo + close the deployment automatically.

 ---